-- Seakeeper 6 Gyro Stabilizer.
+- Seakeeper 5 Gyro Stabilizer.

 - Seakeeper Control Panel.

 - Seawater Cooling Pump.

 - Seawater Strainer.

 The Gyro operates on 110VAC power.
-The generator or shore power must be energized to run the Seakeeper Gyro.
+The inverter system or shore power must be energized to run the Seakeeper Gyro.

 To avoid Seakeeper damage , NEVER run the System while the boat is out of water.
 Make sure the GYRO seacock is open before starting the unit.
+C-32